-5.14.1.15 Host Identifier (Feature Identifier 81h), (Optional1)
+5.21.1.19 Host Identifier (Feature Identifier 81h), (Optional)

 This feature allows the host to register a Host Identifier with the controller.
-The Host Identifier is used by the controller to determine whether other controllers in the NVM Subsystem are associated with the same host and is only required to be initialized if reservations are supported (refer to section 8.8).
-The Host Identifier value of zero is a special value that indicates that the host associated with the controller is not associated with any other controller in the NVM Subsystem.
+The Host Identifier is used by the controller to determine whether other controllers in the NVM subsystem are associated with the same host.
+The Host Identifier may be used to designate host elements that access an NVM subsystem independently of each other or for reservations.